A topic from the subject of Biochemistry in Chemistry.

 • Physiological saline

-1. Prepare the frog heart: Remove the heart from a euthanized frog and cannulate the aorta.
-Perfuse the heart with physiological saline at a constant pressure.
+1. Prepare the frog heart: Remove the heart from a euthanized frog (following ethical guidelines and institutional animal care protocols) and carefully cannulate the aorta.
+Perfuse the heart with physiological saline at a constant pressure using appropriate equipment.

-2. Establish a baseline trace: Record the heart rate and amplitude for 10 minutes.
+2. Establish a baseline trace: Record the heart rate and amplitude for 10-15 minutes to establish a stable baseline.

-3. Administer phenylephrine: Inject a small dose of phenylephrine into the perfusion fluid.
-Observe the changes in heart rate and amplitude.
+3. Administer phenylephrine: Inject a small, precisely measured dose of phenylephrine into the perfusion fluid.
+Observe and record the changes in heart rate and amplitude.
+Allow sufficient time for the effect to fully manifest before proceeding.

-4. Administer acetylcholine: Inject a small dose of acetylcholine into the perfusion fluid.
-Observe the changes in heart rate and amplitude.
+4. Administer acetylcholine: Inject a small, precisely measured dose of acetylcholine into the perfusion fluid.
+Observe and record the changes in heart rate and amplitude.
+Allow sufficient time for the effect to fully manifest before proceeding.

-5. Repeat steps 3 and 4 with increasing doses of phenylephrine and acetylcholine.
+5. Repeat steps 3 and 4 with increasing doses of phenylephrine and acetylcholine: This will allow the creation of a dose-response curve for each drug.

 Significance: